RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       General Organization

        For finding functions relevant to any of the specific features on UDS, take note first that the functions are categorized generally by feature.
-For example, the function which creates the Lens Flare post material, "Set Up Lens Flare" is in the Lens Flare category.
+For example, the function which creates the Lens Flare post material, "Construct Lens Flare" is in the Lens Flare category.

       Also note that nearly every function has a description which should give a general idea of what purpose it serves and how it's used.